brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 #### Step 1: Initial State

-Pull the SWCLK and SWDIO pins low and then send 8 1's.
+Pull the SWCLK and SWDIO pins low and then send 8 1's by raising the SWDIO and clocking the SWCLK 8 times.

 #### Step 2: Send Selection Alert